StartupsPoleEmploi/labonneboite/README.md

 `scopes` is an option used to let specific users access sensitive data.

 Note for API proxies such as ESD (emploi store dev): the real user name needs to be forwarded in the GET param `origin_user` for each request.
-This will be taken into accont to match a user to options in `API_USERS`.
+This will be taken into acccount to match a user to options in `API_USERS`.

 ## Importer